New hub will give better social care support

 A brand new social care hub will provide better access for residents using adults and children’s social care services in the county.

-The new Barbican reception building, located on the site of the old magistrate’s court, is part of a multi-million pound investment by Gloucestershire County Council.
+The new Barbican reception building, located on the site of the old magistrate’s court on Barbican Road, is part of a multi-million pound investment by Gloucestershire County Council.

 The hub will provide improved reception access for disabled visitors and families, private rooms for confidential discussions and brings together Gloucester social care teams in one place.